We know that being a Landlord, particularly for the first time, can be a daunting experience.

 - Fit smoke alarms on every floor and carbon monoxide alarms in rooms using coal or wood to warm them up.
 Make sure that these alarms are tested at the start of a new tenancy.

 - Consider whether you need an Electrical Safety Certificate.
 We can provide you with all the information to ensure that you are legally compliant and aren’t at risk of any surprising fines.

 - Does that cosy sofa have safety labels attached?
-If you are letting furnished, make sure your furniture complies with The Furniture and Furnishings (Fire Safety) Regulations 1988 (as amended in 1989, 1993 and 2010)
+If you are letting furnished, make sure your furniture complies with the Furniture and Furnishings (Fire Safety) Regulations 1988 (as amended in 1989, 1993 and 2010).

-- If a deposit is taken, it is a Landlords duty to ensure this is protected.
+- If a deposit is taken, it is a Landlord’s duty to ensure this is protected.

 Arrange for an inventory to be drawn up.
-They say the Devil is in the detail – and this couldn’t truer when letting a property.
+They say the devil is in the detail, and this couldn’t be truer when letting a property.
 Gone are the days when a handwritten note will suffice.
 A comprehensive inventory is the best way to minimise the risk of a dispute at the end of tenancy.
 Inventories need to be drawn up whether a property is being let furnished or unfurnished.
 Everything within the property needs to be recorded and photographed, including fixtures and fittings such as kitchen units and work surfaces, as well as carpets and décor.
 Should there be any existing damage, this must also be recorded.